Anurag96/NodePractice/README.md

 ## Solution

   - Then they cameup with different framework like React, Angular, to build those application which are (cross-platform) like iOS & Android.
+  - This make Node.js as client side component.

 ### Then Question Aries ?